Zhentao-Liu/VPAL/README.md

 Ablation results on vessel reconstruction with 40 training views from case #15.
 Especially look at discontinuous initial frames of (c), resulting from training frames overfitting issue.

 # Releasing
 We will release our code and some test cases once our paper is accepted.
 We will continue updating this repo.
 To be continue.
-If you have any question, just reach out to me: liuzht2022@shanghaitech.edu.cn
+If you have any question, just reach out to the author: liuzht2022@shanghaitech.edu.cn

 # Related Links
 - Pioneer NeRF-based framework for CBCT reconstruction: [NAF](https://github.com/Ruyi-Zha/naf_cbct), [SNAF](https://arxiv.org/abs/2211.17048)
 - Pioneer NeRF-based framework for DSA reconstruction: [TiAVox](https://arxiv.org/abs/2309.02318)
 - Recent 3DGS-based framework for DSA reconstruction: [TOGS](https://arxiv.org/abs/2403.19586)

 Thanks for all these inspiring work.

 # Citation